-Die Young (TX) formed in late 2002, and toured extensively until late 2009, when they called it quits.
-Die Young (TX) has notably released material with A389 Recordings, Eulogy Recordings, and Immigrant Sun Records.
-Here’s interview with their singer Daniel conducted via email after their show in Sofia.
+Die Young formed in late 2002, and toured extensively until late 2009, when they called it quits.
+Die Young have notably released material with A389 Recordings, Eulogy Recordings, and Immigrant Sun Records.
+Here’s interview with their singer Daniel conducted via email a month after their show in Sofia.

 Hello, could you begin with a short introduction to your band, who are you, where are you from, how long have you been together and did you enjoy your show in Sofia, Bulgaria?

-So how it’s going your tour so far?
+So how it’s going with your tour so far?

 On your show you said that the Romanian border police didn’t allow you to enter Romania, so you canceled the show there.
-What happened on the border?
+What exactly happened at the border?

 Yes, we had heard about the incident with the German activists, so we made a point to not wear clothes that were overtly vulgar, obscene or of offensive political nature.
 We just wanted to seem like some normal kids trying to play music, or just like a group of dudes passing through.
 And you know, in a lot of ways we really are just normal dudes trying to pass through and have fun, but that mattered very little if at all to the border officials, because those assholes tore our van apart and went through all of our belongings.
 If there is one thing I learned from reading Noam Chomsky early on when I first got interested in what’s happening economically and politically in our world, it’s that whenever some group or government goes around touting slogans about “democracy” or “spreading democracy” you can usually be sure that what they are doing is just the opposite.
 And I think that holds true when objectively looking at the history of Western power and imperialism.